-6.4 Continued the implementation of HERO monitoring system at three (3) high-schools and (3) middle schools to assist with enhancing attendance/behavior of students.
+6.4 Continued the implementation of HERO monitoring system at three (3) high-schools and (3) middle schools to assist with enhancing attendance/behavior of a.
+Increase attendance and student engagement grades 9-12 with the HERO attendance monitoring system.
+Hero will support students who have attendance and behavior issues that impact their ability to be college ready.

+(Secondary) 5000-5999: Services And Other Operating Expenditures Supplemental \$38,000 students.
 There is a noted difference in actual expenditures as the 2019-2020 contract will include one (1) less high-school.

-(Secondary) 5000-5999: Services And Other Operating Expenditures Supplemental \$38,000
+(Secondary) 5000-5999: Services And Other Operating Expenditures Supplemental \$23,401